Library of Alexandria: Peak of literary criticism

 During the early second century BC, several scholars at the Library of Alexandria studied works on medicine.
 Zeuxis the Empiricist is credited with having written commentaries on the Hippocratic Corpus and he actively worked to procure medical writings for the Library's collection.
 A scholar named Ptolemy Epithetes wrote a treatise on wounds in the Homeric poems, a subject straddling the line between traditional philology and medicine.
 However, it was also during the early second century BC that the political power of Ptolemaic Egypt began to decline.
 After the Battle of Raphia in 217 BC, Ptolemaic power became increasingly unstable.
 There were uprisings among segments of the Egyptian population and, in the first half of the second century BC, connection with Upper Egypt became largely disrupted.
 Ptolemaic rulers also began to emphasize the Egyptian aspect of their nation over the Greek aspect.
 Consequently, many Greek scholars began to leave Alexandria for safer countries with more generous patronages.

 Aristarchus of Samothrace (lived c.
 216–c.
 145 BC) was the sixth head librarian.
 He earned a reputation as the greatest of all ancient scholars and produced not only texts of classic poems and works of prose, but full hypomnemata, or long, free-standing commentaries, on them.
 These commentaries would typically cite a passage of a classical text, explain its meaning, define any unusual words used in it, and comment on whether the words in the passage were really those used by the original author or if they were later interpolations added by scribes.
 He made many contributions to a variety of studies, but particularly the study of the Homeric poems, and his editorial opinions are widely quoted by ancient authors as authoritative.
 A portion of one of Aristarchus' commentaries on the Histories of Herodotus has survived in a papyrus fragment.
 In 145 BC, however, Aristarchus became caught up in a dynastic struggle in which he supported Ptolemy VII Neos Philopator as the ruler of Egypt.
-Ptolemy VII was murdered and succeeded by Ptolemy VIII Physcon, who immediately set about punishing all those who had supported his predecessor, forcing Aristarchus to flee Egypt and take refuge on the island of Cyprus, where he died shortly thereafter.
+Ptolemy VII was murdered and succeeded by Ptolemy VIII Physcon, who immediately set about punishing all those who had supported his predecessor, forcing Aristarchus to flee Egypt and take refuge on the island of Cyprus, where he died shortly after.
 Ptolemy VIII expelled all foreign scholars from Alexandria, forcing them to disperse across the Eastern Mediterranean.